mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_11/Demo11.md

 ZHNB28 <- hurdle(formula = f28, dist= "negbin", data = abund_table_28a)
 summary(ZHNB28)

-# both models show that the group variable (fx1) is significant
+# both models show that the group variable (fx) is significant
 # The theta value in the output indicates that the data are overdispersed.
 ```
 ## 12.3.4 Comparing Zero-inflated and Zero-Hurdle Models